baymlab/wastewater_analysis/README.md

 GISAID database is very large, we apply a quality filter and subsequently call variants and compute allele frequencies from 1000 sequences per lineage.
 Required input data for this step is a fasta file with GISAID sequences and a matching metadata tsv file.
+Both the sequences (.fasta) and the metadata (.tsv) are publicly available on GISAID but *only after registration*.

 We begin by counting the number of non-ambiguous nucleotides per sequence:

     sed '/^>/d' sequences_2021-03-04_08-34.fasta | tr -d 'N' | awk '{ print length; }' > sequences_2021-03-04_08-34.nonN_chars.txt